f1ssure/Caesar-cipher/README.md

-# Decrypt-Caeser-ciphertext
+# Decrypt-Caesar-ciphertext
-Python script to decipher the Caeser ciphertext (all letters are rotated alphabetically by a constant amount of positions).
+Python script to decipher the Caesar ciphertext (all letters are rotated alphabetically by a constant amount of positions).

 **Usage:**